 To be successful with social media marketing, you must know how people think when they are on it.
 Keep in mind, it’s social.
 Most users log on to see their friends’ posts, catch up on current events, or pass the time.

-Social media makes it easy to put your offer in front of a large potential audience.
-But it is not the ideal selling environment.
-You will likely stay frustrated if you always lead with your business, product, or service.
+Social media channels are free, making it easy to put your offer in front of a large potential audience.
+But it’s not the ideal selling environment.
+You will stay frustrated with the lack of response if you plan to sell something all the time.

-Self-promotion is the reason many small businesses struggle to make it work for them.
+Self-promotion is the reason many small businesses struggle to make social media work.

-There was a time when people would respond to just about any post.
+There was a time when people would respond to almost any post.
 Not anymore.
-Your posts must have a purpose, and creating valuable content regularly isn’t easy.
+Your posts must have a purpose, and creating “valuable content” isn’t easy.

-Social channels have become saturated.
-In addition, the average life span of a post is six hours, which makes it more challenging to get your content in front of a large group of people on a routine basis.
+Social channels have become saturated, and the average life span of a post is six hours.
+This timeframe makes it challenging to get your content in front of a large group of people on a routine basis.

 What works on one platform won’t work on another.
-Do you think the Facebook post that got lots of engagement will work on LinkedIn?
-Think again.
+The Facebook post that got lots of engagement may not get any traction on LinkedIn.

-Each social channel has a different audience.
+Each social media channel has a unique audience.
 So even when the same people are on multiple platforms, they use each one differently.

-It’s tempting to jump on social media and start posting.
-But it won’t be easy to achieve much without having goals.
-So start by thinking about what you want to do.
+It’s tempting to jump on social media and start posting, but it helps to have goals.
+So, start by thinking about what you want to do.